 The immune system and cancer

 This page is about the immune system.
 It also tells you about the effects that cancer or treatments may have on the immune system.
-Some treatments can boost the immune system to help fight cancer.
+And how some treatments can boost the immune system to help fight cancer.
 There is information about

-The immune system protects the body against illness and infection caused by bacteria, viruses, fungi or parasites.
-It is really a collection of reactions and responses that the body makes to damaged cells or infection.
+The immune system protects the body against illness and infection that bacteria, viruses, fungi or parasites can cause.
+It is a collection of reactions and responses that the body makes to damaged cells or infection.
 So it is sometimes called the immune response.

-The immune system is important to cancer patients in many ways because
+The immune system is important to people with cancer because:

-- Cancer treatments may weaken the immune system
+- cancer treatments might weaken the immune system

 You can find information about the different types of cancer treatments.